xuestella03/WINTER25-CS326/lectures/L08_supervised_machine_learning_ii/slides.md

 <div class="c1" style = "width: 50%">

 ### Binary Relevance
-Train a separate binary classifier for each label -- one classifier for each genre of a movie.
+Train a separate binary classifier for each label -- e.g. one classifier for each genre of a movie.

 ### Classifier Chains
-Train a chain of binary classifiers, where each classifier predicts the next label -- predict the next genre of a movie based on the previous genre.
+Train a chain of binary classifiers, where each classifier predicts the next label -- e.g. predict the next genre of a movie based on the previous genre.

 </div>
 <div class="c2" style = "width: 50%">

 ### Label Powerset
-Treat each unique label combination as a single class -- treat the combination of genres as a single class.
+Treat each unique label combination as a single class -- e.g. treat the combination of genres as a single class.

 </div>